FYTA-GmbH/uc-integration-fyta/README.md

 ## Acknowledgments

 - FYTA for their plant monitoring technology
-- Unfolded Circle for the UC Remote platform and API
+- Unfolded Circle Community for the support